15 Best Things to Do in Shipshewana, Indiana

-Shipshewana brings simple living, Amish hospitality, amazing shopping, and fun activites to Northern Indiana.
+Shipshewana brings simple living, Amish hospitality, amazing shopping, and fun activities to Northern Indiana.

 Love finding a good bargain?
 You’ll want to shop the 26 aisles of vendors at the huge outdoor market in Shipshewana.